noseglid/canumb/README.md

 # Canumb - it's a name

 Canumb aims to crunch data on various forms and turn them into something meaningful.
-A various of formats are currently supported, such different number base conversions (decimal to hexadecimal, binary to hexadecimal, octal to decimal, etc), various encoded format (base64 encoder decoder, uri encoder decoder).
+A variety of inputs are currently supported, such different number base conversions (decimal to hexadecimal, binary to hexadecimal, octal to decimal, etc), various encoded format (base64 encoder decoder, uri encoder decoder).
-It's build in way to allow for extension when more input types are required.
+It's build in way to allow for extension when the future demands other input formats to be crunched..

+## See it in action
+It includes a hefty web frontend which makes usage easy.
+[Single-page applications][SinglePageApp] seems to be the latest buzz right now, and so this follows that vision.
+It is [hosted at heroku for your leisure][CanumbAtHeroku].

 ## Features